QuantumFF/aldex/memory-bank/activeContext.md

 ## Current Focus

 **Sprint 1: Core Functionality & Initialization**
-We are setting up the project foundation and the ability to add albums.
+We are refining the core user interface to be more minimalist and album-centric.

 ## Recent Decisions